9 Most Popular Diamond Shapes for Engagement Rings in 2023

 Pros of Marquise Diamonds

 A marquise diamond’s design is very stylish.
-It makes the fingers look long and slender.
-To this end, it is especially suitable for people with short or slim fingers.
+It makes the fingers look long and slender, making it especially suitable for people with short or slim fingers.

 The marquise shape appears larger than all other shapes, including the emerald cut.
 The elongated design makes this diamond impossible to miss.
 You can buy a small-carat stone and pass it off for a large-carat one.